Skip to Main Content

 Searching for information about optimizing performance

-On this page, you will find examples of resources related to certain aspects of optimizing performance.
+This page provides examples of resources related to certain aspects of optimizing performance.

 Another way to find information on these topics is to link to the following subject headings.
-Each link retrieves all items in the Library's collection that have been assigned the given description, based on the item's subject matter:
+Each link retrieves all items in the Library collection that have been assigned the given description, based on the item's subject matter:

 Performance psychology resources: Examples

-• Flow: The Psychology of Optimal Experience by Mihaly Csíkszentmihályi
+• Flow: The Psychology of Optimal Experience (2008) by Mihaly Csíkszentmihályi

 Researched and named by psychologist Mihaly Csíkszentmihályi, "flow" is a state of complete concentration with the activity at hand and the situation.
 In this seminal book, Csíkszentmihályi explains how this state of "optimal experience" can be controlled and can improve one's quality of life.
 Video interview with the author also available online.

-• In Pursuit of Excellence: How to Win in Sports and Life Through Mental Training by Terry Orlick
+• In Pursuit of Excellence: How to Win in Sports and Life Through Mental Training (2008) by Terry Orlick

 Written by a famed Olympic sports psychologist and teacher, this book caters not just to athletes and coaches, but to anyone wishing to pursue excellence in professional or life goals.
 Through inspiration and methodical strategies, it is an illuminating guide for learning essential performance skills such as focusing, dealing with distractions, overcoming obstacles, and more.

-• Mastering the Art of Performance: A Primer for Musicians by Stewart Gordon
+• Mastering the Art of Performance: A Primer for Musicians (2006) by Stewart Gordon

 This book is a solution-driven manual to the art of performance, containing exercises and techniques for self-evaluation and improvement.
 It addresses all facets of performing onstage, from preparation (both mental and physical) to performance to post-performance evaluation.
 It provides techniques for how to deal with stage fright, pacing, practicing, changing bad habits, and memorizing.